bacalhau-project/bacalhau/docs/examples/workload-onboarding/index.md

 sidebar_label: "How To's"
 sidebar_position: 1
 ---
-# Bacalhau Quickstart Examples
+# How To Work With Bacalhau

-This section contains examples relating to performing common tasks with Bacalhau.
+This directory contains examples relating to performing common tasks with Bacalhau.